FOR ACCREDITED INVESTORS ONLY · THIS IS NOT AN OFFER TO SELL SECURITIES · SECURITIES OFFERED PURSUANT TO RULE 506(c) OF REGULATION D

 Reno Source — artisan tile and finish materials

 Reno Source isn't a concept.
-We're a business with inventory on shelves, vendor relationships on contract, and a website in the final stages of merchandising.
+We're a business with inventory on shelves, vendor relationships on contract, and an e-commerce store generating real revenue since April 6, 2026.

 $1.918M In inventory, ready to ship from our Arizona warehouse